jdijt/software-testing---PT_MA2_1/Lab5/playground/nikki/Assignment6-report.md

 ## Testing the difficulty
--- Some reference to Mats's solution?
+-- We didn't manage to solve this in the current solution.
+Solution B did solve this problem.